vll-utep/autoencoder/README.md

 # Autoencoder
-The repository contains examples of:
+The repository contains example of:
 - autoencoder written in pytorch for MNIST dataset
 - tensorboard to visualize different metrics during model training